paescuj/ctrlc-wrapper/README.md

 ### Why the separate `ctrlc.exe` binary?

-Initially, I've tried to send the CTRL+C signal directly from within `start.exe`, but this resulted in loss of some output from the child process (during `FreeConsole` -> `AttachConsole`).
-There might be a workaround for this...
+It would be possible to send the CTRL+C signal directly from within `start.exe` but this means an additional process must be spawned (e.g. `cmd /c pause`) to prevent losing the original (parent) console during the console switch (`FreeConsole` -> `AttachConsole`).
+Using a separate binary to send the CTRL+C signal is much safer.

 ### `CREATE_NEW_CONSOLE` vs. `CREATE_NEW_PROCESS_GROUP`